cdubbs512/reddit_subreddit_classification/README.md

 We are going to use NLP models and their underlying algorithms to make predictions and score the accuracy of the models.

-To collect the data I used reddit’s API  and pushshift.io’s API to collect submissions and comments from them.
-I collected _____ of submissions and _____ number of comments from each team's subreddit.
+To collect the data I used reddit’s API  and pushshift.io’s API to collect submissions and comments from each team's subreddit.
+I collected 2834 Barca comments and 2747  Real Madrid comments.

 I took the data, cleaned it of any puntuation and then put it into a master dataframe 'df.'